Journal of the American Association for Laboratory Animal Science (JAALAS)

 The journal is published six times a year: January, March, May, July, September, and November.
 Dr. Linda Toth of Southern Illinois University School of Medicine is the editor in chief over Comparative Medicine and JAALAS; Dr. Susan Compton of Yale University is the associate editor for JAALAS.
 The production office for the journal is located at the AALAS national office in Memphis, TN.
 For more information about the journal, contact us.

-- Average submission to acceptance time: 60 days
+- Average submission to final decision time: 63 days

 Information for Authors